 Category Framework Target The target audience for this target setting framework are financial audience institutions with portfolios of financial assets issued by companies.
-Asset classes Corporate debt, listed equity and bonds, and private equity and Scope Asset Classes debt.
-Scope Targets are set at individual sector level within the portfolio, for Sectors which specific Sectoral Decarbonization Approaches (SDA) are Sectors available (electricity, iron and steel, cement, aluminum, pulp and paper, transport, and service buildings).
+Asset classes Corporate debt, listed equity and bonds, and private equity and Scope Asset classes debt.
+Scope Targets are set at individual sector level within the portfolio, for Sectors which specific Sectoral Decarbonization Approaches (SDA) are Sectors available (i.e., electricity, iron and steel, cement, aluminum, pulp and paper, transport, and service buildings).
 3 The SDA requires physical activity and emissions data per sector. ech Inputs - Activity and GHG emissions data can be sourced from direct Mechanics company data emission disclosures by issuers/clients; and/or business S intelligence databases (e.g., asset-level data).
-Inputs - scenarios Global decarbonization pathways of the sectors for which targets will be set, i.e., the IEA ETP 2017 B2DS scenarios are the basis of scenarios the SDA.
-Both GHG emissions and activity data are allocated to the financial institutions based on a balance sheet approacha.
-Alleretter For listed companies the attribution is the ratio of Allocation outstanding investment versus the Enterprise Value approaches Including Cash (EVIC).
-For nonlisted companies the attribution is the ratio of autstanding investment or autstanding lean versus the outstanding investment or outstanding loan versus the total balance sheet (equity + debt).
+Innuts Global decarbonization pathways of the sectors for which targets Inputs - scenarios will be set, i.e., the IEA ETP 2017 B2DS scenarios are the basis of Scendilos the SDA.

+As a basic attribution principle, the financial institution accounts for a portion of the annual emissions of the financed company determined by the ratio between the institution's outstanding amount (numerator) and the value of the financed company Allocation (denominator). as follows: ^a . approaches For listed companies the attribution is the ratio of outstanding amount versus the Enterprise Value Including Cash (EVIC78).
+For private companies the attribution is the ratio of outstanding amount versus the total balance sheet (i.e., equity + debt).
 The output will be an emission intensity target at the portfolio Outputs level.
-Example: Financial Institution A commits to reduce CO2e emissions from the steel sector in its equity portfolio with% per tonne of steel by 2030 from a 2017 base year.
+Example: Financial Institution A commits to reduce CO2e Outputs emissions from the steel sector in its equity portfolio with% per tonne of steel by 2030 from a 2017 base year.